flowerbug/bcgt/README.md

 The ledger.bc supplied in this release will pick up ANY added files with the .bc extension in the tree/Assets/SB/SCH directory.

 By default I am not changing or adding to existing files in the account hierarchy other than the default path and file.
 Once you are satisfied that the latest transactions are correct you can move them to other files.
 I recommend this cautious and examined approach along with regular backups.
 I do not recommend using any other destination.
 Please make backups and test before risking a lot of work.
 And if you do mess things up even after being warned - it isn't my fault.
+So far I have not noticed anything odd happening.

+What about /dev/null?
+Sure!
+If you want to take the output from the screen and don't want any transactions put anyplace else.
+Just use:

+$ python bcgt.py --dest /dev/null ledger.bc

+As usual you would need to have permission to access and to append to any destination file.
+I currently don't do any error checking on the destination.

 # What Am I Running This On